Enquire about Robot

 Software Package

-Tesla’s Full Self-Driving AI adapted for humanoid navigation.
+Tesla’s Full Self-Driving (FSD) adapted for humanoid navigation.
 Neural networks for perception, planning, and control.
 Real-time motion planning and environment mapping.
 Integration with Tesla’s AI and energy ecosystem.

 Actuators